weetmuts/beak/README.md

 interrupted halfway.

-If a _backup directory_ (local or remote) is later packed, the new diff chunks are first uploaded and verified to have reach their destination, before the non-diff chunks are removed.
+If a _backup directory_ (local or remote) is later packed, the new diff chunks are first uploaded and verified to have reached their destination, before the non-diff chunks are removed.
 The pack can be done by a different computer than the computer that pushed.